go-jiraf/live-shopp-mg-module/README.md

 ## How to install

-- Require the project througt composer:
+- Require the project through composer:

 ``` bash
 composer require gojiraf/live-shopp-mg-module
 ```

-- Install the module on to Magento:
+- Install the module in Magento:

 ``` bash
 php bin/magento setup:upgrade